Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Scientists have found a letter from Mussolini in Rome, that was to tell future generations about fascism.
+Scientists have found a letter from Mussolini in Rome, which was to tell future generations about fascism.

 But what many are not aware of is that Mussolini had hidden a piece of parchment in a metal box under the obelisk: A secret message that would consolidate Mussolini as the savior for future generations.